elucidsoft/dotnet-stellar-sdk/SECURITY.md

 ## Reporting a Vulnerability

 If you find a vulnerability please do not submit it as a public issue.
-Instead contact me at eric@elucidsoft.com and I will discuss the issue with you.
+Instead please use the security tab on GitHub to submit the security vulnerability.
+This will keep it from being publicly visible and I will discuss the issue with you.
 This prevents potential bad actors from using the public issues as a way to discover harmful security issues and use those as attack vectors.